 After the Vietnam War, the American government saw a massive outflow of US Dollars from the American government.
 The country lost a cumulative $3 billion from supporting the London Gold Pool.

-This was in sharp contrast to the post-world war II situations where the inflow of the US Dollars was more than the outflow.
+This was in sharp contrast to the post-world war II situation where the inflow of US Dollars was more than the outflow.
 The US Dollar was in massive supply worldwide, but the demand wasn’t as high as before.
 Therefore, the rate fixed to gold by Bretton Woods started to become overvalued against other currencies like Germany’s Deutsche Mark and the Japanese Yen.

 US Presidents John F. Kennedy and Lyndon B. Johnson took various measures to sustain Bretton Woods and support the US dollar but to no avail.35 Some of these measures were foreign investment disincentives, curbs on foreign lending, restrictions on the US Dollar outflow, and international monetary reform.
 Other countries were against devaluing their currency against the US dollar to shoot up their export prices.

 1967 came as a significant turning point in the history of the currency markets.
-In November 1967, the UK government devalued sterling against the US dollar and came under excessive speculation.
+In November 1967, the UK government devalued the sterling against the US dollar and came under excessive speculation.
 The central banks in the London Gold Pool took action to prevent the dollar’s gold peg from collapsing by resorting to a form of quantitative easing (QE).

 The central bank bought enormous amounts of gold.
 However, the cost of saving the dollar was huge; therefore, in March 1968, the London Gold Pool was ultimately terminated after being shut for two weeks.